tinythings/sysinspect/docs/modeldescr/entities.rst

        - <state>:
            key: value

-Each fact has a *label* which then allows to tag it, so any other process can refer to this particular fact directly or indirectly.
-Main usage of labels are in declarative constraints.
+Each fact has a label, which allows it to be tagged so that any other process can refer to this particular fact directly or indirectly.
+The main use of labels is in declarative constraints.

-Here is an example of a fact, which claims that there is a TCP network with opened SSH port, listening to the world:
+Here is an example of a fact that claims there is a TCP network with an open SSH port, listening to the world:

 .. code-block:: yaml